THURSDAY, FEBRUARY 23, 2017

 Welcome to Part 2 of our series on condo living and condo insurance.
 Be sure to read Part 1, which discusses the most common condo agreements and how those agreements affect your condo insurance.
 This article addresses the main differences between a condo insurance policy and a home insurance policy.

-Let's start with the basic structure of a condo insurance policy and a home insurance policy:
+Let's start with the basic structure of an Ohio condo insurance policy and an Ohio home insurance policy: